 How do we know about the future?
 What does the future look like?
 How do we imagine it?
 How do we build it?

 If imagination is the capacity to introduce the future into the present, we need tools that activate it.
-The Future Philosophical Pills (FPP) help you envision an ‘otherwise’ future.
+The FPP help you envision an ‘otherwise’ future.
 They build new stories that break the colonization of imagination, and help you scaffold your design projects, interventions, and practice, in an exploratory, inventive, open-ended, speculative-pragmatic way.

 What are the Future Philosophical Pills?